-On Friday, June 8, Chairman Roberts and Ranking Member Stabenow of the Senate Agriculture Committee released the, also referred to as the Chairman’s mark.
-The bill was discussed and amended (i.e., marked up) in committee on June 13, with 66 included in the en bloc manager’s amendment, and an additional eight amendments passed separately.
+On Friday, June 8, Chairman Roberts and Ranking Member Stabenow of the Senate Agriculture Committee released the Agriculture Improvement Act of 2018, also referred to as the Chairman’s mark.
+The bill was discussed and amended (i.e., marked up) in committee on June 13, with 66 amendments included in the en bloc manager’s amendment, and an additional eight amendments passed separately.
 The bill was reported out favorably 20-1, with Senator Chuck Grassley of Iowa casting the sole “no” vote over lack of reforms to commodity program payment limits.

 This bill is an important legislative step towards passing a 2018 Farm Bill to replace the current legislation, which expires on September 30th.
 Senate Majority Leader Mitch McConnell, who also served on the Senate Agriculture Committee, vowed to take up the bill on the Senate floor before the week long Congressional recess beginning July 2.

 During this Farm Bill cycle, American Farmland Trust’s focus has been on changes to key programs that deliver on its mission to protect farmland, promote environmentally sound farming practices, and keep farmers on the land.

 This blog post compares AFT’s priorities for the 2018 Farm Bill to the Senate Farm Bill passed out of Committee.
 AFT priorities that are included in the bill are noted with a (✓), and items that are partially or not at all included are noted with a (—).
 Items discussed in this post that were not on AFT’s list of priorities are marked by a (#).

 For a comparison of the House Farm Bill to AFT’s priorities, please click here.